MiltonTMuzhanye/Customer_churn_analysis/README.md

   ### 4. Preprocessing Pipeline
     - Numeric features: assigned using median, then scaled
-    - Categorical features: assigned using mode, then one-hot encoded
+    - Categorical features: assigned using mode, then one hot encoded

   ### 5. Model Training & Evaluation
     Trained the following models: